 Can you imagine still having to visit your bank to make a mortgage payment?

-Or what about a hurried visit to your utilities company to pay the electric and gas bills before rushing to the cable company office before it closed to pay a bill that keeps the TV and Internet connected?
+Or what about a hurried visit to your utility company to pay the electric and gas bills before rushing to the cable company office before it closes to pay a bill that keeps the TV and Internet connected?

 [Read More: This article is part of our series on What are online government services?]

 For most of us, that process is unimaginable—almost laughable.
 That’s because private companies have made a wide array of online business options available, and consumers’ reliance on these online services continues to grow year-over-year.

 Case in point: the Fiserv 2019 Expectations and Experiences Survey on consumer payments shows that Online payment activities are on the rise, with several types of online transactions showing continued year-over-year gains.
 Of those surveyed, boomers and seniors have shown the largest increase in usage.

 The same Fiserv survey also found that consumers over the age of 65 are increasingly using online or mobile payment services.

 Non-cash payments to governments increase while check payments decrease

 The move to online, digital payments is happening in the public sector too.
 The 2019 Federal Reserve Payments Study (FRPS) found overall growth of non-cash payments (checks, ACH, cards) accelerated from 2015 to 2018 compared to the previous three year period.
 Within those non-cash payments, check payments fell 7.2 percent from 2015 to 2018, while ACH payments grew 6 percent and debit/credit card payments grew 8.9 percent.

 Given these trends, is your agency moving quickly enough to meet the needs and expectations of citizens?